New results on the Wiener index of trees with a given diameter: Results

 \proof Suppose that $T$ is a tree with diameter $d$ on $n\leq d-2+4 \left\lfloor \sqrt{ \frac{d-1}{2}} \right\rfloor$ vertices with maximum Wiener index, where $n\geq 1636$.
 We will prove that if $T$ is not a double broom graph then there is a transformation (either relocating a broom or relocating a leaf) on $T$, that doesn't change the diameter and the order of $T$, which increases the Wiener index, contradicting the assumption that $T$ has maximum Wiener index.
-Hence double broom graph is the only tree with maximum Wiener index (subject to fixed $d$ and $n$).
+Hence double brooms are the only candidates for the maximum Wiener index of a tree (subject to fixed $d$ and $n$).
+Moreover, by Lemma \ref{optimist-sve-može}, a double broom that maximizes the Wiener index is balanced --- this implies the theorem.

 Let $P$ be a path of length $d$ in $T$ and assume that $V(P)=[d]_0$.
 Note that if $T$ has no special vertex, then it is a double broom, and we are done.
 So assume that $T$ has at least one special vertex, and we may assume that a special vertex of $T$ is contained in $P$ (since we can choose $P$ so that this is the case).
 Since $n\leq d-2+4 \left\lfloor \sqrt{ \frac{d-1}{2}} \right\rfloor$ we find that there are at most $4 \left\lfloor \sqrt{ \frac{d-1}{2}} \right\rfloor-3$ vertices in $V(T)\setminus V(P)$.